Lixuan-Qiu/Latex-Resume/README.md

 # Latex-Resume

-This repository includes both my English and Chinese resume, while also some good latex templates I found on [Overleaf.com](overleaf.com) and Github
+This repository includes both my English and Chinese resume.
+Below lists links to some good latex templates I found on [Overleaf.com](overleaf.com) and Github

 More information can be found in each individual .readme